bdombro/monorepo-tooling-demos/README.md

 What's not
 - Likely bloated and overkill for smaller teams
 - Moves package-manager config and caches in weird folders.
 Results in learning curve and possible lock-in
-- Is less good at concurancy than others -- but can be combined with (Lage)[https://microsoft.github.io/lage/docs/Introduction/#level-1-legacy-workspace-runners] to boost
+- Is less good at concurancy than others -- but can be combined with (Lage)[https://microsoft.github.io/lage/docs/Introduction/#level-1-legacy-workspace-runners] to boost.
+Still less fast than Nx even with Lage ((ref)[https://github.com/vsavkin/large-monorepo])

 ### Turbo